-19 Following here the nomenclature utilized by Strange (1986) and McKenzie (2011) that, when describing the current state of financial capitalism, name it Casino Capitalism.
+&lt;sup>19Following here the nomenclature utilized by Strange (1986) and McKenzie (2011) that, when describing the current state of financial capitalism, name it "casino capitalism."

-20 It is worth noting that the gain may result from the appreciation or devaluation of capital stocks, i.e., the falling price of the underlying asset can bring gains, provided that the bet has been made in the right direction.
+$^{20}$ It is worth noting that the gain may result from the appreciation or devaluation of capital stocks, i.e. the falling price of the underlying asset can bring gains, provided that the bet has been made in the right direction.

-21 This feature is called blending by Bryan and Rafferty (2006), bringing numerous aspects of the derivatives markets.
-The fact that derivatives are capable of commensurating different assets is directly related to the ability of derivatives to "commoditize the risks", or, as stated by Lipuma and Lee (2005), "objectify the abstract risk".
-Rotta (2008), by highlighting this issue as a social process of abstraction from the concrete, argue "the derivatives can only be priced if there is a process of real abstraction of the specific risks in an abstract risk" (ROTTA, 2008: 189).
+&lt;sup>21This feature is called blending by Bryan and Rafferty (2006), bringing numerous aspects of the derivatives markets.
+The fact that derivatives are capable of commensurating different assets is directly related to the ability of derivatives to "commoditize the risks," or, as stated by Lipuma and Lee (2005), "objectify the abstract risk."
+Rotta (2008), by highlighting this issue as a social process of abstraction from the concrete, argues "the derivatives can only be priced if there is a process of real abstraction of the specific risks in an abstract risk" (Rotta 2008: 189).